dream-gcm/workshop-notebooks-2025/README.md

 Alternatively you can try to run it on-line via Binder (no installation required - but beware it takes a while to load the page)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dream-gcm/workshop-notebooks-2025/main?urlpath=lab)

+Don't forget that the [DREAM user manual](https://dreamusermanual.readthedocs.io/en/latest/) is also available for more indepth understanding of everythin about DREAM!